After6Services/mt-plugin-sortable-entry-assets/README.md

 # Sortable Entry Assets

 *Sortable Entry Assets* is a Movable Type 4 & 5 plugin that allows to manually rearrange assets in the Entry Asset Manager via drag-and-drop intuitive method.
-Then the entry assets will be accessible using the standard *EntryAssets* template tag in the custom order as long as sort order is not changed, e.g., with the *sort_by* tag attribute.
-Other *EntryAssets* tag attributes will work as well:
+Then the entry assets will be accessible using the standard *EntryAssets* template tag in the custom order:

     <mt:EntryAssets lastn="1">
     ...